 Specific traffic control plan details and Special Provisions have been prepared for this contract.
 This work shall include all labor, materials, transportation, handling and incidental work necessary to furnish, install, maintain and remove all traffic control devices required as indicated in the plans and as approved by the Engineer.

+When traffic is to be directed over a detour route, the Contractor shall furnish, erect, maintain and remove all applicable traffic control devices along the detour route according to the details shown in the plans.

-Method of Measurement: All traffic control (except “”traffic control pavement marking) indicated on the traffic control plan details and specified in the Special Provisions will be measured for payment on a lump sum basis.
-Traffic control pavement markings will be measured per foot (meter).
+Method of Measurement: All traffic control (except “Traffic Control and Protection (Expressways)” and temporary pavement markings) indicated on the traffic control plan details and specified in the Special Provisions will be measured for payment on a lump sum basis.

 Basis of Payment: All traffic control and protection will be paid for at the contract lump sum price for TRAFFIC CONTROL AND PROTECTION (SPECIAL).

-SHORT TERM PAVEMENT MARKING, Temporary pavement marking and PAVEMENT MARKING TAPE TYPE III will be paid for separately.
+Temporary pavement markings will be paid for separately unless shown on a Standard.

-Designer’s Note: This special provision is to be used for lump sum payment of traffic control and protection only when approved by the Bureau Chief.
+Designer’s Note: This special provision is to be used for lump sum payment of traffic control and protection of Arterial Routes and/or Detours.

-h:\sp\des\9016789.doc
+7016789.doc